Sleeping next to mould in a bedroom isn’t good for your health. Find out how to prevent it growing in this space in your home

 Sunlight naturally prohibits the growth of all sorts of types of mould.
 And while we may not get an excess amount in the UK, letting as much light into your bedroom as you can is a free way of preventing mould in your bedroom.

-12. Mop up any spills quickly
+12. Clean up spills immediately

 We've all done it, reached out in the middle of the night for a glass of water but misjudged its location and it's ended up on the floor.
 As tempting as it is to leave it in when half asleep, knowing it's unlikely to stain as it's only water, you do so at a risk.